RaquelGoF/personalwebsite-hugo/content/studygroups/bath/index.md

 - Rahil Sachak-Patwa
 - Colin Please
 - Hayley Wragg
-author_notes: []
-abstract: >-
-  A mathematical model is sought for the flow of nutrients in the Hydrosac growing module being developed by Phytoponics.
+abstract: "A mathematical model is sought for the flow of nutrients in the Hydrosac growing module being developed by Phytoponics.
 The basic operation involves long fluid-filled bags with periodic growing zones from which root systems emerge into the bulk fluid.
-The system is periodically perturbed via two main processes: partial drainage and refilling of each bag with nutrient infused water, with inlet and outlet at opposite ends of the bag; and a more violent oxygenation of the water through bubbles that rise from the pores of an aeration tube that runs underneath the central long axis of the bag.
+The system is periodically perturbed via two main processes: partial drainage and refilling of each bag with nutrient infused water, with inlet and outlet at opposite ends of the bag; and a more violent oxygenation of the water through bubbles that rise from the pores of an aeration tube that runs underneath the central long axis of the bag."
-slides: ""
-publication_types:
-  - "4"
-publication: ""
-summary: ""
-url_dataset: ""
-url_project: ""
-publication_short: ""
-url_source: ""
-url_video: ""

 url_pdf: "http://www.maths-in-industry.org/miis/752/1/Phytoponics.pdf"
 url_company: "https://phytoponics.com/"
-doi: ""
-featured: false
+draft: false
-tags: []
-projects: []
-image:
-  caption: Temperature profile for a lithium-ion pouch cell
-  focal_point: ""
-  preview_only: true
+featured: true
-date: 2020-11-20T05:05:11.861Z
+date: 2020-04-27T02:13:38.192Z
-url_slides: ""
-publishDate: 2017-01-01T00:00:00.000Z
-url_poster: ""
-url_code: ""
 ---